alessiav8/GDPR-Pilot/README.md

 # GDPR Pilot

-This repository contains the codebase for my Master's thesis in the Computer Science Engineering program at Sapienza University.
-The GDPR-Pilot tool extends BPMN.io, allowing users to create and edit process models.
-It asks ten questions to check if any parts of a process do not meet GDPR rules.
-If a problem is found, the tool automatically adds a predefined pattern to fix it.
-The tool also uses an LLM to generate helpful suggestions to guide users in answering the ten questions.
+This repository contains the codebase for my Master's thesis, developed as part of the Computer Science Engineering program at Sapienza University.
+The GDPR-Pilot tool is designed as an extension of BPMN.io, providing users with a robust platform for creating, editing, and refining business process models with an emphasis on GDPR (General Data Protection Regulation) compliance.

+To ensure processes adhere to GDPR regulations, the tool guides users through ten critical questions that assess compliance with various obligations.
+These questions cover key areas, such as whether personal data is being processed and whether obligations like obtaining consent, providing access, data portability, and the right to object are fulfilled.
+By addressing these obligations, the tool helps identify and mitigate potential non-compliance risks.

+The obligations evaluated include:

+Consent: Ensuring transparency and explicit consent from data subjects, with clear communication of their rights, such as withdrawing consent, accessing data, and data portability.
+Right to Access: Allowing data subjects to request and view all data and processing details related to them.
+Data Portability: Enabling data transfers to third parties upon request.
+Right to Rectification: Facilitating the correction of inaccurate data.
+Right to Object: Supporting objections to data usage, potentially halting dependent processes.
+Automated Processing: Providing human intervention when decisions are automated.
+Restriction of Processing: Securely restricting data upon request and notifying relevant parties.
+Right to Erasure (Right to be Forgotten): Deleting data when it is no longer needed or upon valid requests.
+Data Breach Notification: Ensuring timely communication of data breaches to affected individuals and authorities.

+If a compliance gap is detected, the tool automatically applies a predefined pattern to address it.
+Additionally, it leverages an LLM to offer suggestions, guiding users through the compliance process and helping them respond effectively to each question.
+This approach simplifies GDPR compliance within process modeling, ensuring clarity and ease of adherence for all users.

 ## Installation